module-federation/aegis/README.md

 - better performance and
 - simpler operations <p>
 without losing
-- deployment independence
+- deployment independence,
-- or language independence
+- language independence
 - or loose coupling

-### Or distribute your components dynamically
+### Or distribute your components
+  - dynamically and adaptively
+  - outside the datacenter and beyond the edge
-  - integrate them transparently
+  - integrate your components transparently
   - and update them live in producetion <p>
     with
   - runtime bindng,
   - zero downtime,
   - and zero software installation.

-### And Distribute them anywhere,
-outside the datacenter and beyond the edge, to phones, drones, etc.

 ### And do it all without deployment automation.
 You don't need that anymore.